tohojo/bufferbloat-net/content/bloat/wiki/Bufferbloat_FAQs.md

 Anytime a TCP sender detects that signal, they must decrease their rate of sending.

-When a _router_ using a bufferbloat algorithm notices that a significant queue is building for one of its flows, it implies that the sender is sending too fast for current conditions.
+When a _router_ using SQM
+notices that a significant queue is building for one of its flows, it implies that the sender is sending too fast for current conditions.
-If it were not limited, the sender would be using more than its share of the limited bandwidth.
+If the router didn't control it, the sender would attempt to use more than its share of the limited bandwidth.
 Consequently, the router occasionally drops a packet from the head of that queue to signal the sender to slow down.